 Undergraduate applicants can be admitted to K-State without a TOEFL score.
-However, if you choose to apply without submitting a TOEFL score or other form of English Proficiency, you will be required to take the English Proficiency Test upon your arrival on campus.
+However, if you choose to apply without submitting a TOEFL score or other form of English proficiency, you will be required to take the English Proficiency Test when you arrive on campus.
 The results of the EPT will determine whether you will need additional English classes or not.

 If you choose to submit proof of English proficiency prior to arrival on campus, we accept scores from TOEFL, IELTS, Pearson Test of English, and Eiken.
 View the complete English Proficiency Policy.

-NOTE: All Graduate programs have their own TOEFL/English proficiency requirements.
-Applicants should verify the requirements with the Graduate program that they are applying to.
+NOTE: All graduate programs have their own TOEFL/English proficiency requirements.
+Applicants should check the requirements with the graduate program that they are applying to.

 Yes!
-Once you arrive, you will be required to take the English Proficiency Test and your test score will be used to determine what level of English or university courses you will be placed in.
+Once you arrive, you will be required to take the English Proficiency Test.
+Your test score will be used to determine what level of English or university courses you will be placed in.
 Very rarely is a student allowed to take both university courses and English courses at the same time.
 If English classes are deemed necessary, a student is then required to complete the English Language Program prior to beginning university academic courses.

 Is an SAT or ACT score required for undergraduate admission?

 No. International students are not required to submit an SAT or ACT score in order to be admitted.
 However, if you have taken one of these tests, your score can be used as additional support for your application.
 Also, if you are applying for one of the more specialized programs, such as Architecture or Engineering, it is recommended that you submit one of these test scores.